 Resident engagement is vitally important, as it is how we listen to the views and opinions of our residents to help us improve our services.
-Throughout the COVID 19 pandemic we have adapted our ways of working so we can continue to engage positively with our residents.

 Recruitment to our panels is still top of our agenda and we have recently launched a new E-Engagement Panel with over 100 members signed up.
 We have been delighted to welcome the panel’s refreshingly honest feedback.

 In the last 6 months the E-Panel have:

 - Looked at the demo version of our Resident App

 - Supported the re-writing of the gas service booked appointment letter

 - Given feedback into the formation of the new Resident Engagement Strategy

 - Fed into external consultation such as the Maidenhead residents survey, the Housing Ombudsman consultation on its new strategy and Local Authority budget consultations

 - Residents offered feedback and suggestions regarding design, usability, and missing features of the new Resident App – improving the likelihood that it will be useful to residents and will have long term engagement.

 - We now have a more resident focused and fit for purpose pre-appointment letter for our gas and electrical safety checks.
 One residents commented “This is 100% better than the previous letter.
 It now feels framed around the resident’s safety.
 Emphasis is in our best interests and underlined by your and our obligations.
 Thank you for listening to the concerns raised and acting very quickly to make the changes.”